-The Safeguarding Code of Conduct is intended to provide a minimum framework for safer working practices for employees who have contact with young people at all levels of engagement and events held online or face to face.
+The Safeguarding Code of Conduct is intended to provide a minimum framework for safer working practices for employees who have contact with young people at all levels of engagement and events.

 Employees should be mindful that their behaviour should reflect the spirit of the Safeguarding Code of Conduct in their personal life too.
 Employees should not behave in a way that would undermine the reputation of NAS Media be it in a professional or personal capacity.